540co/json-ism/README.md

 | TEYE | THREE EYES |
 | UNCK | United Nations Command, Korea |

+### Releasable to Government and/or Contractors

+The `releasableToGovtAndContractors` attribute (Array[String]) identifies one or more individual government officials or government contractors to which classified information may be released based on the determination of an originator in accordance with established foreign disclosure procedures.
+This attribute is used in conjunction with the `disseminationControls` attribute.

 ### Non-IC Markings

 The `nonICmarkings` attribute (Array[String]) identifies one or more indicators for expanding or limiting the distribution of information originating from non-intelligence components.